YashChaudhary18/java-logic-programs/README.md

 Java Logic & OOP Practice Programs

-This repository contains a collection of Core Java logic programs and Object-Oriented Programming (OOP) examples created for practice and learning.
+This repository contains a collection of Core Java logic programs, Object-Oriented Programming (OOP) examples, and Java Collections practice problems created for learning and improving programming skills.

-The programs cover topics such as arrays, strings, number-based logic, and OOP concepts like inheritance, abstraction, and interfaces.
+The programs cover topics such as arrays, strings, number logic, OOP concepts, and advanced collections operations.

 ---

 Topics Covered :

 Arrays